nicola144/nicola144.github.io/_posts/2020-03-17-Sequential Monte Carlo and improved auxiliary particle filters.md

 ![iapf]({{ '/assets/images/iapf2.svg' | relative_url }})
 *Fig. 5: Notice how the IAPF proposal best matches the posterior in this example.
+This is because the kernels have significant overlap, which is ignored by the preweights of APF.
 The kernels are plotted scaled by their importance weight; proposals and the true posterior integrate to 1.*